-Provide staff feedback on Ordinance No. 11-23, a City-initiated request to amend Section 4.6.16, "Landscape regulations" and Appendix A - "Definitions" of the Land Development Regulations to adopt regulations governing the use of artificial turf, prior to review for recommendation to the City Commission.
+Provide a recommendation to the City Commission on Ordinance No. 11-23, a City-initiated request to amend Section 4.6.16, "Landscape regulations" and Appendix A - "Definitions" of the Land Development Regulations to adopt regulations governing the use of artificial turf.